 You can employ help from websites like Pantone to make sure you get the ideal color scheme.
 Use trending color ideas to match collage of colors and create your own color swatches, or even consider implementing the Color of the Year or Spring Color Palette into your designs.
 If you have an image of inspiration, you can pull colors from the photo and extract the same color scheme with NoteLedge, or you can simply create custom color themes that work for you.

 Text is another element that is typically more critical than you might expect.
 If your text is formatted in an unflattering way or impossible to read, the words become meaningless.
 It’s not only clashing colors that can be a harm to your mood board but clashing fonts as well.
 For the most effective delivery, it’s recommended to use fonts that are in the same family for better consistency.

 Remember, presentation and arrangement matter, and visibility and readability are generally more important than pretty looks.
 Moreover, if you want this information to be remembered, pairing relevant images with text helped 65% of people retain information three days later, according to Brain Rules.
-Alternatively, you can also make use of Dynamic QR Codes that allows your audience to save information you want them to remember on their mobile phones.
+Alternatively, you can also make use of Dynamic QR Codes that allow your audience to save the information you want them to remember on their mobile phones.
 All in all, the font you choose and how you implement your text most likely has a larger impact than you originally anticipated, so it’s best to ensure all of your design elements blend together well for the most successful results.

 Other Elements to Keep in Mind

 There’s no shortage of elements that you can add to your mood board to make it one-of-a-kind, but here are some of the most powerful features to consider as you create.